mcveanlab/treeseq-inference/README.md

 To calculate tree distance metrics, you will need to have `R` installed, with packages as described below, and the `rpy2` python-to-R library.
 To install SLiM for simulating selection you will need to install cmake, and to install the `cyvcf` library to read VCF files, you will need  `curl` libraries too.
-These can be installed e.g. on Ubuntu by:
+These can all be installed e.g. on Ubuntu by:

 ```
 # Install GNU scientific library, R and python2r interface, cmake for SLiM, cython & curl libs for cyvcf2